Trump's postmaster general pauses service cuts after mail-in ballots outcry | Politics

 Trump's postmaster general pauses service cuts after mail-in ballots outcry

 U.S. Postmaster General Louis DeJoy on Tuesday suspended all mail service changes until after the November election, bowing to an outcry by Democrats that the moves appeared to be an attempt to boost President Donald Trump's re-election chances.
-The reversal follows charges by Democrats and others that service cuts could slow the handling of mail-in ballots, the use of which is expected to skyrocket for the election as the coronavirus pandemic raises fears of crowds.
+The reversal follows complaints that the cuts could slow the handling of mail-in ballots, which could account for as many as half of all votes cast in November's election as the coronavirus pandemic raises fears of crowds.

-These critics have accused the Republican president of trying to hobble the Postal Service to suppress mail-in voting as he trails Democratic presidential challenger Joe Biden in opinion polls ahead of the Nov.
-3 election.
-Trump has repeatedly and without evidence claimed that an increase in mail-in ballots would lead to a surge in fraud, though mail-in voting has long been used in the United States.
+Critics have accused the Republican president, trailing Democratic challenger Joe Biden in opinion polls, of trying to hobble the Postal Service to suppress mail-in voting.
+Trump has repeatedly and without evidence claimed that an increase in mail-in ballots would lead to a surge in fraud, though Americans have long voted by mail.

-Changes that threaten to slow mail delivery - and in some cases, already have - include reductions in overtime, restrictions on extra mail transportation trips, and new mail sorting and delivery policies, enacted in an attempt to cut costs.
+Planned changes to the mail service that threatened to slow mail delivery - and in some cases, already have - include reductions in overtime, restrictions on extra mail transportation trips, and new mail sorting and delivery policies, enacted in an attempt to cut costs.
 "I am suspending these initiatives until after the election is concluded," DeJoy said in a statement, adding that the changes are to "avoid even the appearance of any impact on election mail."

+Reuters reported news of the suspension first on Tuesday.
+DeJoy, a major political donor and ally of Trump, assumed the job in June.

+Connecticut Attorney General William Tong asked what would happen to the cuts that have already taken place.
+"Stopping further harm is not enough. #USPS needs to reverse previous changes too," Tong said on Twitter.

+Several congressional Republicans this week had dismissed Democrats' concerns as a political attack on Trump.
+MAIL BOXES TO REMAIN IN PLACE

-DeJoy also said that the Postal Service will not change retail hours at post offices, while mail collection boxes will remain where they are and no mail processing facilities will be closed.
+DeJoy also said that the Postal Service will not change retail hours at post offices, that mail collection boxes will remain where they are, and that no mail processing facilities will be closed.
 The reversal followed a lengthy call by the postal board of governors on Monday night, two people briefed on the matter said.

-Trump said last week he was against Democratic efforts to include funds for the Postal Service and election infrastructure in coronavirus relief legislation because he wanted to limit mail-in voting during the pandemic.
-Earlier on Tuesday, states including Washington, Pennsylvania, Connecticut and New York said they were planning legal moves to block the Postal Service changes.

-Pennsylvania Attorney General Josh Shapiro suggested he might welcome DeJoy's proposed actions.
-"I'll believe it when I see it," Shapiro said.
-"Hopefully the American people can breathe a sigh of relief.
-But I will not let my foot off the gas so long as the postal officials continue to violate the law."
+They said the board told DeJoy to only focus on election integrity between now and election day, not operational changes.

 House Speaker Nancy Pelosi on Tuesday said she would go ahead with plans to pass a bill that would prevent the post office from reducing service levels below what they were in January.
 DeJoy is scheduled to testify on Friday before the Republican-led Senate Homeland Security and Governmental Affairs, spokesmen for the committee and the Postal Service said.
 DeJoy also is scheduled to testify on Monday before the Democratic-led House Oversight and Reform Committee.